-The Goshen art scene is so thriving, in fact, that LaCasa, Inc. is in the process of renovating the historic Hawks Building into artist lofts.
-(More on that later.)
+The Goshen art scene is so thriving, in fact, that LaCasa, Inc. renovated an old factory into affordable live-work apartments for artists, the Hawks Building artist lofts.

 All the World’s a Stage

-Art House brings together independent film, theater and comedy in its intimate second-floor space on Main Street, and for live music fans, Ignition Garage and Constant Spring regularly host local and touring groups.
+Art House brings together independent film, theater, and comedy in its intimate second-floor space on Main Street, and for live music fans, Ignition Garageregularly hosts local and touring groups.
 Goshen even has a resident Shakespearean theater troupe, GoShakes.

 Goshen College Music Center’s performing arts series is a destination for larger performers, and for folks who prefer their movies mainstream, Linway Cinema is just a hop, skip and a jump from downtown.

 Perhaps one of Goshen’s greatest boons is its bounty of independent restaurants.
 Foodies

 Plus, South Side Soda Shop, The Chief, and Olympia Candy Kitchen bring plenty of hometown charm.

 For home chefs, Maple City Market and the Goshen Farmers Market bring local meats, produce and more.